The ROI of moving to the cloud

 Driving visibility with FinOps

 The goal of FinOps, also known as cloud financial management, is to drive financial accountability while maximizing the business value of cloud.
+According to the FinOps Foundation, FinOps is also a cultural practice that enables businesses to get maximum business value by helping engineering, finance, technology and business teams to collaborate on data-driven spending decisions.

 With a view to attaining visibility, one of the key tasks of FinOps is monitoring.
 So, if there is a sudden spike in the average hourly bucket size of a specific service over the course of a week, for example, with the right tools and processes in place FinOps will be able to detect the cost anomaly and relay this vital insight to the individuals charged with correction, thus granting them visibility.